sorin-ionescu/prezto/modules/gnu-utility/README.md

 `ls` instead of `gls`, is not recommended since scripts that target other utilities will be broken.

-However, for interactive use, prefixed commands can be wrapped in their non-prefixed counterparts.
+This module wraps GNU utilities in functions without a prefix for interactive use.

 This module must be loaded **before** the *utility* module.